Deerfield Square

 Deerfield Square is an upscale lifestyle center shopping area located in Deerfield, Illinois.
 The center was the first of its kind in the area, but now faces more competition.
 It opened in 2000.
-Major retailers in the mall include Ann Taylor LOFT, Walgreens, Whole Foods Market and Barnes & Noble.
-Also there is a small outdoor play structure north of Whole Foods.
+Major retailers in the mall include Ann Taylor LOFT, Athleta, Walgreens, and Whole Foods Market.

 History

 Deerfield Square was redeveloped from the former Deerfield Commons shopping center, originally built in the 1950s.
 This redevelopment began in 1998.
 The 17 acre development was spearheaded by Northbrook developer Chuck Malk, who owned Deerfield Commons.
 Construction began in late 1998 and was completed in 2000.
 Deerfield Square has a 200000 sqft retail area and a 60000 sqft office space.

 Deerfield square is located in Deerfield, IL (60015).